-Hydropower is the United States’ oldest source of renewable electricity, comprising nearly 7% of U.S. generation.
-In 2018, hydropower accounted for roughly 40% of U.S. renewable electricity generation, while pumped storage hydropower remains the largest contributor to U.S. energy storage with an installed capacity of 21.6 GW, or roughly 95% of all commercial storage capacity in the United States.
+Hydropower—or power generated from the natural flow of water—is the United States’ oldest source of renewable electricity.
+In 2022, hydropower accounted for 28.7% of U.S. renewable electricity generation.
+Pumped storage hydropower remains the largest contributor to U.S. energy storage, representing roughly 93% of all commercial storage capacity in the United States.

 Hydropower is a clean, renewable, domestic source of energy and provides enormous benefits to the country’s grid.
 Hydropower’s flexibility allows it to seamlessly integrate other energy sources and act as a force multiplier for other renewables, and makes it an invaluable resource for powering the grid after an outage.
 Despite hydropower being a well-established technology, it still has untapped potential and opportunity for growth; for example, less than 3% of the nation’s multi-purpose dams are also used to generation electricity, and the Water Power Technologies Office (WPTO) estimates that adding generation to existing non-powered dams could add 4.8 GW of reliable, renewable electricity to the grid by 2050.
 Additional pumped storage hydropower can provide long-duration storage needed by the evolving grid, and preliminary studies suggest at least 35 GW of new PSH might be feasible.

 The WPTO Hydropower Program works to advance hydropower through R&D projects focused on five core activity areas:

 To stay up to date on the latest hydropower news and funding opportunities, subscribe to the Hydro Headlines newsletter.

 Check out WPTO's hydropower image library to learn more about hydropower technologies.

 WPTO brings funding opportunities, events, & publications related to hydropower and marine energy directly to your inbox.